 There can be many scenarios that call for scrutiny.
 Some of the scenarios are mentioned below:

-• Cash withdrawn from a bank account cash deposits that don’t match the individual’s bank statements call for suspicion even if he says the money was withdrawn from the bank account.
+Cash deposits that don’t match the individual’s bank statements call for suspicion even if he says the money was withdrawn from the bank account.
 The assessing officer may seek a copy of the bank statement to explain the cash deposits and withdrawals out of the bank account.

-• Cash disclosed or to be disclosed under PMGKY In the case taxpayer discloses cash under Pradhan Mantri Garib Kalyan Yojana (PMGKY), the suspected cash transactions can be verified with disclosures made under PMGKY.
+In the case the taxpayer discloses cash under Pradhan Mantri Garib Kalyan Yojana (PMGKY), the suspected cash transactions can be verified with disclosures made under PMGKY.

 An individual who deposits cash above Rs.2.5 lakh; a senior citizen who deposits cash above Rs.
 5 lakh may be scrutinised.
 An amount within the prescribed limit will not be scrutinised considering that the money is via household savings, earlier income, cash withdrawals, and so on.